Best-of-all-time

 Ultimately, the following methodology was developed:

-Calculation of competition level per season - C-level F1
+Calculation of C-levels F1 = competition level per season in F1.

 C-levels